 What This Visa Lets You Do?

-You can include the following types of family members in your application:
+You can include the family members in your application:

 This is a permanent visa.
 It lets you:

 - stay in Australia indefinitely

 - enrol in Medicare, Australia’s scheme for health-related care and expenses